Today’s Wicked Step Mother

 The next factor to be taken into consideration is that there was a loss and the child is sometimes still dealing with it.
 Either through divorce or death, there had to be a loss for a stepmom to even come into the picture.
 This means that there are grieving children who are angry and have few healthy ways to express that grief.
-Add a virtual stranger (step mom) and it is a formula for disaster, or at least a Mount Vesuvius eruption.
-When the children act out, it is very hard for the poor step mom to do anything but take it or power down on the kids.
+Add a virtual stranger (stepmom) and it is a formula for disaster or at least a Mount Vesuvius eruption.
+When the children act out, it is very hard for the poor stepmom to do anything but take it or power down on the kids.
 Powering down adds to the evil stepmom persona.
 No matter what we do we stepmoms are in the doghouse, or witches candy house, depending on how you look at it.

 This is such a sad state to be in because it just isn’t the stepmom’s fault most of the time.

-In my house we had an Anger Mat.
+In my house, we had an Anger Mat.
 I took a doormat and drew footprints on it with a permanent marker.
 The instructions are: When angry, place feet here, jump up and down until anger subsides.
 So instead of throwing things or hurtling mean words around, my angry child jumped up and down until she felt better and was able to put into constructive words what was bothering her.

 When the Anger Mat was in use or not available, we had a running course around the house.
 If weather permitted the angry child would run as fast as she could around the house until she felt better.
-Actually I think any exercise would have done but running seems to be the best therapy for my family.
+Actually, I think any exercise would have done but running seems to be the best therapy for my family.

 Step Mom’s Support Groups

-We were a very creativefamily and usually had clay available for creating pottery.
+We were (and are still) a very creative family and usually had clay available for creating pottery.
 The best part of creating pots is that the clay needs to be pounded before you can begin.
 I would make this available when needed.
 A hunk of clay was given, aprons secured and the pounding and kneading began.
 Sometimes the clay was pounded so long it became dry but adding some water or starting over was a small price to pay for the therapy that the pounding did.
 They always felt better after the pounding and were actually able to create some awesome pots with it.